OpenHFT/Java-Runtime-Compiler/README.md

 ## Simple example

-You need a CachedCompiler and access to your JDK's tools.jar.
+You need a Cached Compiler and access to your JDK's tools.jar.

 ```java
 // dynamically you can call